minaandrawos/RealTimeFileLogger/README.md

  - Make sure you have Python 3.
  - Clone this repository.
- - Run `python rtfilelogger.py`
+ - Run `python rtfilelogger.py`, assuming that the `python` commands invokes python3 in your terminal.
+ - In Linux, you might need to run `sudo apt-get install python3-tk`.

 That's it.
 The project does not use any third party packages.
-It relies on Tkinter for the UI, which comes pre-loaded with Python, and a number of Python built-in packages for the functionality.
+It relies on Tkinter for the UI, which in a lot of cases comes pre-loaded with Python.

 ----
 **How to use the tool?**